slowernews/wisdom-tldr/README.md

 > *'the script going to be bad, but in the end you'll finish eating pizza.'* -- predict things. some things are inevitable

 Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

+understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote

+position yourself for victory. long term thinking.
 -->